Spread the love

 Birding Locations in Flores

-After birding around the East Nusa Tenggara area, I have created a list of birdwatching locations in Flores for anyone who plans to visit one of Indonesia’s hidden areas.
+After birding around the East Nusa Tenggara area, I have compiled a list of birdwatching locations in Flores for anyone planning to visit one of Indonesia’s lesser-known areas.

-Flores is a paradise for birdwatchers, with its diverse range of habitats and rich avian biodiversity spread throughout the main island and smaller islands.
+Flores is a paradise for birdwatchers, boasting a diverse range of habitats and a rich avian biodiversity that is spread throughout the main island and its smaller islands.
 The island offers a rich experience due to its varied ecosystems and unique avian species.

 Birdwatching Locations in Flores

-For birders and photographers, Flores is home to various bird species, including endemic and rare birds.
-Some notable species include the Flores crow, Flores monarch, and the scaly-crowned honeyeater spread throughout the island.
+For birders and photographers, Flores is home to a diverse array of bird species, including endemic and rare species.
+Some notable species include the Flores crow, Flores monarch, and the scaly-crowned honeyeater, which are spread throughout the island.
 Below are some of the noteworthy birdwatching locations in Flores:

 • Dolat Wetlands: Located just 4 kilometres south of Labuan Bajo, Dolat Wetlands offers sightings of a variety of birds, including the Wandering Whistling Duck, Malaysian Plover, Mees’s Nightjar, Sunda Teal, Black-faced Munia, Beach Thick-knee, Stork-billed Kingfisher, Javan Plover, Flame-throated Sunbird, Crakes, and Rails.